Villa of the Papyri: Excavations

 Using multi-spectral imaging, a technique developed in the early 1990s, it is possible to read the burned papyri.
-With multi-spectral imaging, many pictures of the illegible papyri are taken using different filters in the infrared or in the ultraviolet range, finely tuned to capture certain wavelengths of light.
+With multi-spectral imaging, many pictures of the illegible papyri are taken using different filters in the infrared or the ultraviolet range, finely tuned to capture certain wavelengths of light.
 Thus, the optimum spectral portion can be found for distinguishing ink from paper on the blackened papyrus surface.

 Non-destructive CT scans will, it is hoped, provide breakthroughs in reading the fragile unopened scrolls without destroying them in the process.
 Encouraging results along this line of research have been obtained, which use phase-contrast X-ray imaging.

 According to authors, "this pioneering research opens up new prospects not only for the many papyri still unopened, but also for others that have not yet been discovered, perhaps including a second library of Latin papyri at a lower, as yet unexcavated level of the Villa."